 A few weeks ago, Ian and I made the trip out the central Victorian Goldfields to visit both Lambley Nursery in Ascot and The Garden of St Erth in Blackwood to see how their gardens were looking as Winter once again draws to a close.

 Perennial gardens are fantastic for their ability to remain interesting and beautiful for most of the year.
-Their colours and shapes change throughout the seasons as the plants bloom and then start to decompose, creating an evolving landscape that is just as beautiful to look at in full bloom as it is when the only the seed heads and bare skeletons of the plants remain and the colours transform to a warm rusty hue.
+Their colours and shapes change throughout the seasons as the plants bloom and then start to decompose, creating an evolving landscape design that is just as beautiful to look at in full bloom as it is when the only the seed heads and bare skeletons of the plants remain and the colours transform to a warm rusty hue.

 There is a short time in Winter, however, when the perennials need to be cut down to the ground in order for them to renew and flourish for the next year.
 So, does a perennial garden still look any good in Winter, when the plants have been slashed down?